mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 ```
 3. Build a Docker image.

 Build an image with the Dockerfile written in step 1.
 Run the `docker build` command on the `myapp` directory, and pass the `-t` flag to tag the image.
-Remember that you should have Docker installed on your computer.
+Remember that you must have Docker installed on your computer.
 ```
 >docker build -t myapp:v1 .
 ```